Migrant workers living in dormitories have to apply for visit pass to go to 4 locations on Sundays, public holidays

 "To manage crowding at popular places, we will introduce a new mechanism to manage the high footfall at four locations – Chinatown, Geylang Serai, Jurong East and Little India," said the Ministry of Health (MOH) on Friday (Jun 10).

-If a migrant worker wishes to visit one of these popular locations during Sundays and public holidays, he will have to apply for a visit pass.
+If a migrant worker wishes to visit one of these popular locations on Sundays or public holidays, he will have to apply for a visit pass.

 They will not need a pass if they are visiting other locations in Singapore on Sundays and public holidays.